dy-yb/dy-yb.github.io/_posts/2022-02-18-UITextFieldError.md

 ---
-title: Can't find keyplane that supports type 4 for keyboard error
+title: Can not find keyplane that supports type 4 for keyboard error
 date: 2022-02-18 12:00:00
 tags: study swift simulator iOS UITextField
 ---